Rastriya Janamorcha

-Rastriya Janamorcha (राष्ट्रिय जनमोर्चा) is a political party in Nepal.
+The Rastriya Janamorcha (राष्ट्रिय जनमोर्चा) is a political party in Nepal.
 It was originally founded in 1995 as the legal front of Communist Party of Nepal (Masal).
 Former Deputy Prime Minister, Chitra Bahdur KC is the chairman of the party.

 It was re-founded again in 2006 after breaking away from Janamorcha Nepal and still acts as the legal front for the Mohan Bikram Singh led Communist Party of Nepal (Masal).
 The party remains as a strong political force mainly in Baglung and Pyuthan district.

 The party advocates decentralization within the former unitary system.

 History

 Before formation (1991–1994)

 The party contested the 1991 local elections as All Nepal Peasants Organization and contested in the 1994 legislative elections as All Nepal Rastriya Janamorcha.

 Merger and break away (2002–2008)

 In 2002, the party merged with Samyukta Janamorcha Nepal the legal front of Communist Party of Nepal (Unity Centre) to form Janamorcha Nepal.
 Janamorcha Nepal acted as the legal front of the Communist Party of Nepal (Unity Centre-Masal).
 After Janamorcha Nepal joined the governing Seven Party Alliance in 2006, Chitra Bahadur KC broke away from the party to reclaim the name of Rastriya Janamorcha.
 The party held three seats in the Interim Legislature Parliament of Nepal.